fbielejec/fbielejec.github.io/_posts/2018-03-07-rebel-readline.md

 ---
 layout: post
-title: HowTo: Install and use rebel-readline terminal editor for Clojure
+title: Install and use rebel-readline terminal editor for Clojure
 comments: true
 categories:
 - Clojure